 $7,000!
 Yep, we’re on our way to funding a modular, portable pump track, thanks to the Northfield YouthBank and Northfield High School mountain bikers (L to R) Christof Zweifel, Ellis Orjala, and Patrick Welch:

 We’ve added a page to our website that lists all the Rice County area businesses that have donated time, money, goods or services to CROCT in 2015.

-Nick Becker, Stew Moyer, and Gareth Bly from Mike’s Bikes in downtown Northfield took time out of their work day today to haul planks & timbers from the City of Northfield ‘s compost site to the Sechler skills park.
+Nick Becker, Stew Moyer, and Gareth Bly from Mike’s Bikes in downtown Northfield took time out of their work day today to install new TreadHunter tires on the rig and haul planks & timbers from the City of Northfield ‘s compost site to the Sechler skills park.

 We’ll use the wood (from the flood-damaged Mill Towns Trail bridge) for a bridge at Caron Park & miscellaneous skills park features.

 Last summer, Jason Decoux (CROCT member, Founding Supporter, and regular trail worker) submitted a CROCT grant request to his employer, SageGlass (SAGE Electrochromics).
 The company annually invites employees to nominate local non-profits to receive a monetary donation.
 Their Community Gift/Giving Committee reviews the submissions and the the company hosts a dinner to honor the recipients and hand out the checks.
 We were notified a month ago that the request was approved.